Weather Market News

 Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

-Soybean, Wheat Futures Higher at Midday Friday; Corn Flat-Higher
+Corn, Soybean, Wheat Futures All Higher at Midday

-Corn futures are flat to 1 cent higher at midday Friday; soybean futures are
+Corn futures are 4 to 5 cents higher at midday Wednesday; soybean futures

-9 to 11 cents higher; wheat futures are 2 to 4 cents higher.
+are 4 to 5 cents higher; wheat futures are 8 to 13 cents higher.

 David M. Fiala